Gadabuursi: Fall of Harar in 1887

+Philipp Paulitschke (1893) mentioned a poem which became extremely popular in the Gadabuursi country called Imminent loss of the Prince.
+This poem became very popular when the Gadabuursi heard that the British intended to supplant the traditional line of Ughaz Nur II towards the end of his life and appoint a more favourable Ughaz, 'Elmi Warfa:

+Philipp Paulitschke (1893) comments on the above poem:

+"This poem is an example of the improvisational art of the Somâl, Somâl girls were singing in the interior of the Gadaburssi country when it became known that Ugâs Nûr Roble, the old prince of the land, was imprisoned in Zeila and a great statesman of the tribe, Elmi Worfa appointed Ugâs of the Gadaburssi-Somâl by the British government."

 Major R. G. Edwards Leckie writes about his meeting with Ughaz Nur II in his A Visit to the Gadabuursi:

 "We were warned that he did not love the Feringi (white man), and therefore thought it better to send a messenger ahead to His Majesty and return with a confidential report on the situation."

 Major R. G. Edwards Leckie also writes about his appearance:

 "This old man was Ugaz Nur, King or Sultan of the Gadabursi.
 He had several other names which I do not remember now...
 Ugaz Nur was about seventy five years old.
 Although stiffened by age, he was tall, straight and well built.
 Even the weight of his many years could not alter the chief's graceful figure...
 His dress was simple and lacked the usual Oriental splendour.
 Many of his subjects were attired much more gaily, but none looked more distinguished.
 He wore a crinkly white tobe, with the end of which he covered his head, forming a hood.
 Over this he wore a cloak of black cloth lined with crimson silk, probably a present from the Emperor of Abyssinia.
 In his hand he carried a simple staff instead of the regulation shield and spear.
 His fighting days were over, and he now relied upon his stalwart sons to protect him on his journeys.
 As he shook hands with us he smiled pleasantly.
 His manner was composed and dignified, evidently inherited from his ancestors, who were rulers in the country for many generations."